Jiayun-Zhang/Hand_keypoint_detector/README.md

 ```

-Run the code:
+Next, we need to prepare a video of a dual-arm manipulation task from a first-person perspective, and then convert it into picture frames and put it in a folder.

+After that, modify augments img_folder and out_file, and run the following command to use HaMeR to extract hand keypoints:
 ```
 python run.py --img_folder C:/Users/Jiayun/Desktop/hamer/demos_new/take1/rgb --out_file keypoint_all_take1.json --batch_size=48 --full_frame

 ```

-Correct the position of key points using the depth map
+Then, modify the rgb_folder, depth_folder and json_file arguments and correct the position of key points using the depth map
 ```
 python correct_kp_bias.py --rgb_folder "C:/Users/Jiayun/Desktop/data/empty-vase_take2/rgb" --depth_folder "C:/Users/Jiayun/Desktop/data/empty-vase_take2/depth" --json_file "empty-vase_keypoint_all_take2.json"
-# modify the rgb_folder, depth_folder and json_file arguments
 ```

 <h2 align="center">Hand Keypoints Visualization</h2>
 <p align="center">
   <img src="demo_example/hand_keypoints.gif" width="640" alt="Hand Keypoints Visualization" />